 Sadly, the 2019 iPhone XR will continue to feature a Liquid Retina LCD display of the same size (6.1-inch) and resolution (720p+).
 The panel will be improved over what’s found on the iPhone XR but the improvements are going to be modest in nature.
 And to keep its price in touch, the iPhone XR will skip 3D Touch in 2019 as well.

-Apple is expected to improve Face ID on its 2019 iPhone 11.
+Apple is expected to improve Face ID on its 2019 iPhones.
 The company is rumored to use a more powerful flood illuminator for improved performance.
 There were rumors of Apple making the notch smaller on 2019 iPhones but that seems unlikely to happen this year.

 Storage and RAM

-As for RAM, the iPhone 11 and iPhone 11 Max are expected to continue featuring 4GB RAM.
+As for RAM, the next iPhones are expected to continue featuring 4GB RAM.
 The iPhone XR successor might get bumped to 4GB RAM from the current 3GB, though the chances are pretty slim.

 The 2019 iPhones are going to be all about their new triple camera setup.
 Apple will be taking a cue out of Samsung’s and Huawei’s book for this.
-In addition to the usual 12MP wide angle and telephoto sensor, Apple will also add a new ultra-wide angle shooter on the iPhone 11.
+In addition to the usual 12MP wide-angle and telephoto sensor, Apple will also add a new ultra-wide-angle shooter.

 Interestingly, a new report claims that Apple will switch to a dual-lens setup on the 2019 iPhone XR as well.
 The second new lens will be an ultra-wide angle shooter.